Henry Price (architect): Withington Baths

 Burton Road, Manchester.
 Built by Price in 1913 is of interest because it made no distinction between first- and second-class bathing and, in 1914, became the first baths in Manchester where mixed bathing was permitted.
 Refurbished in 2003 to include a fitness centre.

+Levenshulme Baths

+Opening in 1921, Levenshulme Swimming Baths was the swimming pool Sunny Lowry - the first British woman to swim the English Channel - trained in 1933 as she was developing an aptitude for long-distance swimming and used to train with her sister at these baths so that she could attempt distance swimming competitions in Windermere.

+For nearly 100-years, the former public baths served the Levenshulme community, later adding a sauna, steam room and gym to its two swimming pools.

 Harpurhey Baths

 Rochdale Road, Manchester.
 Listed grade II (1994).
 1909–10 by the City Architect, Henry Price.
 Exterior with Baroque motifs.
 Interior is fairly ornate, though much less so than Victoria Baths, and partially intact but in very poor condition.
 Harpurhey Baths finally closed completely in 2001 after serious defects were discovered in the building's walls and machinery.
 Cracks in the baths' walls that had previously been repaired had widened beyond repair and some of the walls were bowing.
 There were also problems with the baths' steam boilers and the drainage system.
 Part of the Harpurhey Baths' site has since been transformed with the building of North Manchester Sixth Form College and North City Library which includes a project to restore the front of the Grade II-listed building to its former glory, while converting its main pool into an exhibition space and meeting hall.
 John Walker, from Walker Simpson Architects, said: "It would be great to give the building a new lease of life and open it up so it can be used by the community again."

 City council leader Sir Richard Leese said the baths were 'a noteworthy part of Manchester's heritage' and it was heartening that the building would be returned to use for the benefit of the community.
 Mancat, which merged with City College on 1 August 2008 to become The Manchester College, says the 'second-class male swimming pool' of the baths would have to be sacrificed so the rest can be preserved.
 The scheme already has the support of English Heritage.The front of the building would be restored and the first-class male pool would become an exhibition space.
 The college is part of Manchester College of Arts and Technology, which has expansion plans at the site.